Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Sauna.md

 >![[Pasted image 20250303201416.png]]

 # Lateral Movement
+## System Enumeration
 - We cant use [[mimikatz]] to dump credentials (because is a privileged action), as we are in the IIS machine we can read some configuration files into `\inetpub\wwwroot`
 ```bash
 dir -Force
 ```
+- `-Force`: to list hidden resources

+- but there are no configuration files here, so lets keep enumerating,